saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

 Bootstrap Variables
 -------------------

 Odoo includes Bootstrap by default.
 This means that you can take advantage of all variables and mixins of the framework.

 If Odoo does not provide the variable you are looking for, then try to find a Bootstrap variable that allows it.
 Indeed all Odoo layouts respect Bootstrap structures and use Bootstrap components or extensions of them.
 So if you customize a bootstrap variable, you add a generic style for the whole user website.

-Bootstrap values must not be overridden in the `primary_variables.scss` file but in another dedicated file, added to the `_assets_frontend_helpers` bundle.
+Bootstrap values must not be overridden in the :file:`primary_variables.scss` file but in another dedicated file, added to the :file:`_assets_frontend_helpers` bundle.

 **Declaration**